filipsPL/optuml/README.md

   ⢸  ⠏  ⠣⠜ ⠇⠇⠇   ⠣⠜ ⡧⠜ ⠘⠤ ⠣⠼ ⠇⠸ ⠧⠤   ⠇ ⠇⠇⠇ ⡧⠜ ⠣⠜ ⠏  ⠘⠤   ⠣⠜ ⡧⠜ ⠘⠤ ⠇ ⠇⠇⠇ ⠇ ⠴⠥ ⠣⠭ ⠏
 ```

-`OptuML` is a Python module that provides hyperparameter optimization for several machine learning algorithms using the [Optuna](https://optuna.org/) framework.
+`OptuML` (for *Optu*na and *ML*) is a Python module that provides hyperparameter optimization for several machine learning algorithms using the [Optuna](https://optuna.org/) framework.
 The module supports a variety of algorithms and allows easy hyperparameter tuning through a scikit-learn-like API.

 [![Python tests](https://github.com/filipsPL/optuml/actions/workflows/python-package.yml/badge.svg)](https://github.com/filipsPL/optuml/actions/workflows/python-package.yml)